Pikesville Premises Liability Lawyer

 Elements of a Premises Liability Claim

-In order to bring forward a premises liability lawsuit, the injured plaintiff will need to prove that the property owner or business organization acted negligently.
+The injured plaintiff must prove that the property owner or business organization acted negligently to bring forward a premises liability lawsuit.
 A premises liability claim should prove the following four elements of negligence:

-- The defendant had a duty of care to the plaintiff (e.g., they had a duty to make sure the invited guest or retail customer could utilize the premises safely).
+• The defendant had a duty of care to the plaintiff (e.g., they had to ensure the guest or retail customer could utilize the premises safely).

-- The defendant breached that duty of care (e.g., they did not demarcate an area of the premises that was under construction or unsafe for use).
+• The defendant breached that duty of care (e.g., they did not restrict an area of the premises that was under construction or unsafe for use).

 Recovering Damages